 Young entrepreneurs get too optimistic about the way they will be able to acquire new customers since they will build an eye-catchy digital product of their own.
 It may happen with the first few ones, however, after that, it becomes a desperate nightmare of huge costs for attracting the right audience to buy what you have built.

 One of JetRuby partners already had a similar story, before they came to us.
 As they were just a tech startup group, they started to implement their digital product and chose to provide it to pretty much everyone: from SMB to big enterprise companies.
-However, later on, when they decided to go through the DnD phase, they immediately understood that it would be in their best interest to only focus on corporate and enterprise companies, which suited their business logic the best.
+However, later on, when they decided to go through the Design and Discovery Phase, they immediately understood that it would be in their best interest to only focus on corporate and enterprise companies, which suited their business logic the best.

 The potential to bring in revenue from your product is the most important indicator for any startup.
 And that comes directly from properly setting up your business model.
 Without it, not only you won’t understand how to properly charge your customers, but also how to interest potential investors.